The performance isn't free. It never was.

 For anyone who hasn’t come across the term: masking is the thing neurodivergent people do when they perform neurotypical behaviour in order to fit in.
 You adjust your tone, your face, your volume, your eye contact, your fidgeting, your reactions — all in real time, all whilst simultaneously trying to do whatever you’re actually supposed to be doing.

-Most autistic and ADHD people feel forced to get very good at this.
-Not because we’re duplicitous — because we’ve learned, usually the hard way, that the alternative gets punished.
+Not because we’re duplicitous — because we’ve learned that the alternative gets punished.
 The pause.
-The look.
+The eye-roll.
 Being told you’re being “weird”.
 Being described as difficult when you thought you were being clear.

 And still, I masked.
 Because running your own thing doesn’t exempt you from it.
 If anything, it raises the stakes.
 You’re not just fitting in with colleagues — you’re holding together relationships with co-founders, clients, partners.
 People who need to trust you.
 So you soften your directness.
 You sit through the social bits you find excruciating.
 All the while, something doesn’t feel right.